elfredburger/py-fastapi-city-temperature-management-api/README.md

 - The complete source code of your application.
 - A README file that includes:
   - Instructions on how to run your application.
   - A brief explanation of your design choices.
   - Any assumptions or simplifications you made.

 Good luck!

+endpoints:
+Cities:
+Create a city: `POST /api/cities` {`name`: str, `additional_info`: str}.
+You will receive created city in response Get a list of all cities: `GET /api/cities`
+Get city by id: `PUT /api/cities/{city_id}`
+Update city by id: `PUT /api/cities/{city_id}` {`name`: str, `additional_info`: str} You will receive updated city in response
+Delete city by id: `DELETE /api/cities/{city_id}` You wiil receive city you have deleted in response
+Temperatures:
+Update tempretures for cities: `POST /temperatures/update`.
+This endpoint will create data for temperature for every city in the database.
+If city already has temperature saves in the db it will be updated, otherwise a new entry will be created. you can see in the output if there are any errors fetching the data.

+List of all temperatures: `GET /api/temperatures` Temperature for a specific city: `GET /api/temperatures/?city_id={city_id}`

+To start the application run the following commands:
+`python -m venv venv`
+`venv\scripts\activate`
+`pip install -r requirements.txt`
+`alembic revision --autogenerate -m "init" `
+`alembic upgrade head`
+then change the api key in the .env file
+`python -m uvicorn main:app --reload --port 80`

+For updating temperatures (https://www.weatherapi.com/) is used.
+Create accout there and get the api key.